 - Home Based Teachers will use a tracking form to ensure that all observations are included.

 - Observations are used to plan future activities and individualization goals.

 - Observations will be kept in a closed notebook in the classroom.

-- The Observation Notebook will be monitored by the Center Manager as needed to ensure observations are being completed in a timely and organized manner.
+- The Observation Notebook will be monitored by the Classroom Coach and Mentors as needed to ensure observations are being completed in a timely and organized manner.

 - DO INCLUDE: description of actions, quotations, description of gestures, description of facial expressions, description of creations, what the child CAN do, focus on the positive

 - DO NOT INCLUDE: labels (shy, creative, mad), intentions (wants to), and judgments (sloppy, beautiful), negatives (can’t, didn’t, won’t)

 PRESCHOOL SKILLS SHEET

 - To complete the Preschool Skill Sheet (example can be found in the Education Handbook), observe children individually during free play or other planned activities and document with the date that the skill was observed as mastered.
 This is not an assessment so the observations will be informal.